 For example, Nike vs. Puma shoes.
 They are both shoes and use many of the same raw materials purchased through the commodities market.
 However, consumers are willing to pay a different price for each.

 This is a result of differentiation through the manufacturing process and the use of branding and marketing.
-A company can add different values to the products, as opposed to commodities which are all generally the same.
+A company can add different values to the products, as opposed to commodities or raw materials, which are all generally the same.
 Therefore priced the same.

 Globally, there are futures trading exchanges in over twenty countries.
 The major exchanges being located in the US, Australia, Canada, England, France, Singapore, Japan, and New Zealand.